VladBadiuc/Shopify-to-AWS-ETL/README.md

 I wanted to find an alternative way to store the data of my Shopify customers and orders so I decided to use my knowledge of ETL pipelines for this project.
 I consider Change Data Capture (CDC) to be the best structure for this functionality because I want to store the data itself and all the changes.

 I opened a blank Shopify store to avoid leaking any sensitive data.
+The API and MySQL access keys have been deleted and need to be set at credentials.py

 The main data I want to store is customer and orders data, so I create random customers from my Shopify platform, I move that data to my Python script running on an EC2 instance.
 This .py script is going to extract the customer data via API calls, transform it into tables and push into a RDS MySQL database.